-The differences in the spread-debt menus offered to the two economies by international lenders reflect different expected default policies across economies (recall the bond price equation (14), which basically prices the repayment probability in all future periods adjusting for the likelihood of changes in the policymaker in power).
-Figure 2 shows the equilibrium default regions for both policymakers in the Left and Right leaning economies.
-Here we can see that for both policymakers it is true that default incentives increase with the debt level and decrease with the income level (exactly as in the Eaton and Gersovitz, 1981 tradition).
-We can also notice that the Left policymaker defaults "before" the right policymaker does, by which we mean the following: fix a debt level (say 30% of mean income) then as income decreases we hit the boundary of L's default set before we hit the corresponding boundary for R. This means that default incentives are stronger for L, which translates into higher spreads.
-The Left leaning economy has the left in power more often, which explains its higher spreads (as already seen in Figure 1).18
+that the Left policymaker defaults "before" the right policymaker does, by which we mean the following: fix a debt level (say 30% of mean income) then as income decreases we hit the boundary of L's default set before we hit the corresponding boundary for R. This means that default incentives are stronger for L, which translates into higher spreads.
+The Left leaning economy has the left in power more often, which explains its higher spreads (as already seen in Figure 1).20

 Since our model only introduces political differences through the reelection technology, then it must be the case that differences in the default policies between the two policymakers in one economy (and across the two economies) come from the differences in the political process parameters.
 To confirm this intuition, and to understand why default incentives are stronger for L, we plot the equilibrium level of government spending in Figure 3.
 In this figure we plot not only the equilibrium government spending of each policymaker in the two economies, but we also plot (in dashed lines) the level of government spending chosen under repayment.
-If the two lines coincide, then the incumbent is choosing to repay the debt for that particular state; if they differ, then the solid line is the choice under default and the dashed line shows what the incumbent would have chosen had it repaid instead.
-When the lines diverge, the policymaker in power sees a political benefit from defaulting due to the fiscal space that opens up.
-Recall that popular support is increasing in the share of government spending, so there is a political cost to be paid if the policy maker chooses to repay the debt rather than defaulting and keeping government spending at a higher level (avoiding fiscal austerity).
-The vertical distance between the dashed and solid lines captures the additional spending made possible by default.
+If the two lines coincide, then the incumbent is choosing to repay the debt for that particular state;

-$^{^{18}}$ Even though the differences in the default regions in Figure 2 seem small, recall that our model has long-term debt and therefore lenders price in not only the one-period-ahead default probability, but all future default probabilities.
+$^{^{20}}$ Even though the differences in the default regions in Figure 2 seem small, recall that our model has longterm debt and therefore lenders price in not only the one-period-ahead default probability, but all future default probabilities.
 Since the default region of L is everywhere larger than the one for R, this translates into significant differences in equilibrium spreads.